sagemath/trac_to_gh/Issue 2693.md

 # Issue 2693: Sage should have generic resultant implementation for multivariate polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2693

 Original creator: cwitty